 - high knees: running in place and drawing the knees up into your chest

 Then after your walk or run, before you hop off the treadmill, start your cool down by slowing the pace down and gently walking.
 Then do some full-body stretches.
 Unlike your warmup, you can hold these stretches and breathe.
 Now would be a good time to foam roll out if you have a foam roller.

-Although running outside is generally considered more challenging, sometimes, indoor running can feel more difficult than outdoor running.
+Although running outside is generally considered more challenging, sometimes, running on a treadmill can feel more difficult than outdoor running.
 That’s because the views never change when you’re running on a treadmill and hours spent staring at the same spot on the wall can get very monotonous and boring.

-To make indoor running more exciting, some people watch TV or listen to audiobooks while they run.
+To make running on the treadmill more exciting, some people watch TV or listen to audiobooks while they run.
 You can also download Vingo and run in virtual reality as you explore exciting routes around the world.
 Running with Vingo makes exercising indoors a fun adventure every time you step on your treadmill.

-How can I make my treadmill run more fun?
+How can I make running on the treadmill more fun?